PN-Tester/sloppyCopy/README.md

 Simply point sloppyCopy.exe at the file you wish to parse for input, and specify the time in seconds between run and start of keyboard simulation.
 In this timeframe, click somewhere in the target application where your keyboard events will go.

-SloppyCopy can also be used on executable files, it will compress and base64 encode the data before performing the simulation.
+SloppyCopy can also be used on executable files, it will compress and base64 encode the data before performing the simulation. just add the optional --portable argument.

 WARNING : There is currently no way to stop sloppyCopy once the simulation begins, so ensure you have your cursor in the right place to receive keyboard events or things will get messy !